 The Salary Budget Planning report reveals a comparison of projected salary hikes across the key Asia Pacific markets in 2021 as well.
 In comparison, the projected salary hike in India during 2021 appears quite satisfying.
-The median salary increase in Indonesia is projected at 6.5%, while China at 6%.
-This is followed by the Philippines, Singapore and Hong Kong with 5%, 3.5% and 3%, respectively.
+The median salary increase in Indonesia is projected at 6.5%, while China is at 6%.
+This is followed by the Philippines, Singapore, and Hong Kong with 5%, 3.5%, and 3%, respectively.

 Lastly, out of all the surveyed companies in India, only 37% have projected a positive revenue outlook going forward in the next 12 months.

 However, that being said, as mentioned earlier, recruitment is yet to show any drastic improvements as only 10% of Indian organizations who took part in the study reported plans of adding new headcount compared to 14% in the last quarter.